-Significant growth is projected on greenfield sites in Tecumseh Hamlet which is located south of County Road 22.
-A portion of the greenfield sites (along Banwell Road in the western part of the Hamlet and along Manning Road south of the CP railway in the eastern part of the Hamlet are the subject of a planning and engineering process that is nearing completion (the Tecumseh Hamlet Secondary Plan and related Municipal Class Environmental Assessments).
+The second greenfield area is primarily located along Banwell Road in the western part of the Hamlet with a smaller portion along Manning Road south of the CP Railway in the eastern part of the Hamlet.
+This greenfield area is the subject of a planning and engineering process that is nearing completion (the Tecumseh Hamlet Secondary Plan and related Municipal Class Environmental Assessments).
 These planning and engineering processes will address the integration of existing and new development, land use distribution and related infrastructure requirements.
 In addition, the findings of a number of other studies will be incorporated into the process, primarily the City of Windsor's Banwell Road Municipal Class EA Study dated September 2016 and The Upper Little River Watershed Master Drainage and Stormwater Management Plan, September 2017.
 All of the lands that are the subject of the planning and engineering processes have been placed in a Future Development designation in the Official Plan pending the completion of these processes, after which new land use designations and policies will be incorporated into the Official Plan by way of a major amendment.

-ii) Oldcastle Hamlet Settlement Area
+ii.
+Oldcastle Hamlet Settlement Area